|

 “Revolutionary” Method for Measuring Visual Clarity (Acuity) Helping the world see more clearly, one person at a time.

-rather than static, and vision is an autonomic and dynamic process inherent
+Vision is an autonomic and dynamic

-in all animals.
+than static.
 Our eyes are biological

 machines which help us survive by enabling us to automatically detect motion, distance, and colors